 All complaints are confidential.
-We would not disclose your complaint to a third party or the person, about whom you are complaining, without your permission.
+Without your permission, we would not disclose your complaint to a third party or the person about whom you are complaining.
 However, this may limit our investigation.
 If the complaint is anonymous, we may not have enough information or evidence to deal with it.
 Any legal action will require information to be used as evidence to help us to prove a case.
-Anonymous information isn’t always strong enough as evidence and this can sometimes lead to feelings that no one is doing anything.
+Anonymous information isn’t always strong enough as evidence, which can sometimes lead to feelings that no one is doing anything.

 It’s normal and natural for dogs to bark.
-But when barking happens a lot, or goes on for a long time, it can be annoying and upsetting for neighbours.
+But when barking happens often or goes on for a long time, it can be annoying and upsetting for neighbours.

 Research into noise issues shows that problems are most likely to be solved when people discuss things calmly and work out a solution between them.

-If it your dog that’s barking, what should you do?
+If it’s your dog that’s barking, what should you do?